drocheam/optrace/docs/source/usage/spectrum.rst

    spec = ot.LightSpectrum("Function", func=lambda wl, c: np.arctan(wl - c)**2, func_args=dict(c=489))

-For discrete datasets, the :python:`"Data"` mode proves useful.
+For discrete datasets, the :python:`"Data"` mode is recommended.
 In this case the |LightSpectrum| constructor takes a wavelength array :python:`wls` and a value array :python:`vals` as arguments, where both must be of the exact same one-dimensional shape.